World Logic Day 2025

 January 14, 2025

-there will be a popular science event in honour of UNESCO World Logic Day.
+there was a popular science event in honour of UNESCO World Logic Day.

-The event will consist of two parts: a lecture and a masterclass.
+The event consisted of two parts: a lecture and a workshop.

-: Aleksey Kislov, Olga Kozyreva and Ilya Gushchin will show how to use the methods of formal logic in everyday life.
-Participants of the masterclass will learn tactics for detecting logical errors and communicative tricks, learn how to draw correct conclusions from insufficient information, and learn how to compare alternatives when there are no obvious criteria for their comparison.
+Workshop How to Stop Being Afraid of Logic and Love Correct Reasoning: Aleksey Kislov, Olga Kozyreva and Ilya Gushchin showed how to use the methods of formal logic in everyday life.
+Participants of the masterclass learnt tactics for detecting logical errors and communicative tricks, learnt how to draw correct conclusions from insufficient information, and learnt how to compare alternatives when there are no obvious criteria for their comparison.

-The meeting will be held in Russian, online participation is not provided.
+The meeting was held in Russian, online participation was not provided.

 Start time: 19:00 Yekaterinburg time (UTC+5).

-You can get more information and register as an attendee on the event page on the Yeltsin Center website.
+You can get more information on the event page on the Yeltsin Center website.